Singapore Grand Prix 2023 Schedule And Where To Watch It

 Singapore Grand Prix 2023’s schedule and timings

-The road to the Singapore Grand Prix 2023 title begins with the first practice race (Practice 1) on Friday, September 15 at 5:30 PM SGT.
-The hour-long practice race will be succeeded by a second practice race (Practice 2) on the same day, starting at 9 PM SGT.
+The road to the Singapore Grand Prix 2023 title begins with the first practice race (Practice 1) on Friday, September 15 at 5:30 PM MYT.
+The hour-long practice race will be succeeded by a second practice race (Practice 2) on the same day, starting at 9 PM MYT.

-The Main Race will kick-start on Sunday, September 17 at 8 PM SGT.
+The Main Race will kick-start on Sunday, September 17 at 8 PM MYT.

 Besides the races, the Singapore Grand Prix 2023 will offer a host of concerts featuring famous musicians over the weekend.
 On Friday, performances from Jackson Wang, Niki, BIBI and Warren Hue will take place, among other artists.
 Saturday will see Post Malone, Kings of Leon and Culture Club take the stage.
 On Sunday, Kings of Leon will be back on the stage, this time joined by Madness, Robbie Williams and Groove Armada.